Greater Israel: Early Zionism

-Theodore Herzl, one of the founders of Zionism, was influenced by the Tanakh in his thinking on the borders for a Jewish State in Palestine.
+Theodor Herzl, one of the founders of Zionism, was influenced by the Tanakh in his thinking on the borders for a Jewish State in Palestine.
 In the words of professor of history H.S.
 Haddad: "Herzl's idea of the geographical extent of the Jewish state was derived from the biblical romance of the Davidic Kingdom."

-William Hechler, an English Christian Zionist, also influenced Herzl's thinking on the matter, (Note: Haddad 1974: "It was a Christian Zionist, a fundamentalist minister, Rev. Hechler, Chaplain to the British Embassy in Vienna, who gave Herzl the biblical definitions of the boundaries of the prospective state.") and Theodore Herzl recorded in his diary that:
+William Hechler, an English Christian Zionist, also influenced Herzl's thinking on the matter, (Note: Haddad 1974: "It was a Christian Zionist, a fundamentalist minister, Rev. Hechler, Chaplain to the British Embassy in Vienna, who gave Herzl the biblical definitions of the boundaries of the prospective state.") and Herzl recorded in his diary that:

-Hechler unfolded his Palestine map in our [train] compartment and instructed me by the hour.
-The northern frontier is to be the mountains facing Cappadocia, the southern, the Suez Canal.
-Our slogan shall be: "The Palestine of David and Solomon."
+In the compartment he unfolded his maps of Palestine and instructed me for hours on end.
+The northern frontier ought to be the mountains facing Cappadocia; the southern, the Suez Canal.
+The slogan to be circulated: "The Palestine of David and Solomon!"